 If you contribute to adverse selection by withholding information from your insurer, then you won’t just cause issues for the insurance company, but yourself as well.
-Intentionally concealing or misrepresenting details on your application is fraud, and your insurer can cancel your policy or deny your application.
+Intentionally concealing or misrepresenting details on your application is considered insurance fraud, and your insurer can cancel your policy or deny your application.

 If your application is declined because you lied, it’ll go on your MIB report and can make it harder for you to be approved for another policy.
 If you manage to be approved and a lie is discovered later, your provider can deny or reduce the payout to your loved ones.

 Be totally honest when applying for a life insurance policy.
 Otherwise, you could contribute to adverse selection and jeopardize your family’s financial protection.